Skip to main content

 Processing offline goal conversions in experiments

-This article will discuss the following operations:
+This article discusses the following operations:

 note

-• The visitorCode is a unique string assigned to each user browsing your app.
-It is used to assign users to experiments and variants while tracking their data in our reporting system.
+• visitorCode: A unique string assigned to each user browsing the application.
+It assigns users to experiments and variations while tracking their data for reporting.
 For Kameleoon Web Experimentation, the visitor code is randomly generated and assigned to each user.
-In the case of Kameleoon Feature Experimentation, our Web SDK offers a method to generate the visitor code, or you can use your own ID, particularly if your website requires users to log in before accessing content.
+For Kameleoon Feature Experimentation, the Web SDK generates the visitor code, or a custom ID can be used, particularly for websites requiring login.

 note